On Incidence Algebras and their Representations: Introduction and Preliminaries

 As another application, we also re-derive the results of \cite{F2} in the finite case.
 Furthermore, the same cohomological computations used to derive the above imply characterizations of automorphisms of deformations of incidence algebras, and in particular, on automorphisms of incidence algebras obtained by many authors \cite{Bc, DK, Kr, Sp0, Sp, S}.
 Using the cohomological/topological setup, we provide many examples to illustrate the results.

-As another major application, we classify the (not necessarily faithful) thin representations of an incidence algebra $I(P,\KK)$.
+As another application, we classify the all thin representations (not necessarily faithful) of an incidence algebra $I(P,\KK)$.
 This is done in terms of the support (equivalently, annihilator) of such a representation, that is, a subposet $S$ of $P$ over which the representation becomes faithful.
 Such subposets $S$ of $P$ are precisely those which are closed under subintervals in $P$.
 The thin representations are then classified by and are in one-to-one correspondence with pairs consisting of closed a subposet $S$, and an element in the cohomology group $H^1(\Delta(S),\KK^\times)$, where $\Delta(S)$ is the topological realization of $S$ (Theorem \ref{t.discls}).
-We also give a complete classification of thin representations over any algebra $A$, and of distributive representations over any acyclic algebra.
-They are parametrized by pairs consisting of: (1) an ideal $I$ of $A$ for which $A/I$ is distributive (has only finitely many ideals) and acyclic, where $I=\ann(M)$ in which case $A/I$ turns out to be isomorphic to an incidence algebra of a poset $P=P(A/I)$, and (2) an element $\alpha$ in $H^1$ of the corresponding topological realization of the poset $P$ with coefficients in $\KK^\times$.
-Hence, for any such representation $M$, the pair $(I,\alpha)$ is a complete invariant for $M$.

-As a consequence of these results, one may view distributive and thin representations, and the distributive/thin representation theory as the ``combinatorial" part of the representation theory of an algebra $A$.

 Since the representations of the incidence algebra admit a monoidal structure (tensor product), we investigate this structure; the set of thin representations ${\mathcal D}$ is closed under tensor products, and we compute these products explicitly in terms of the support and multiplication on $H^1$ (Theorem \ref{t.RRdis}); the semigroup algebra $\ZZ[{\mathcal D}]$ is a particularly interesting and tractable subring of the representation ring.
 In the case when $P$ has meets $\wedge$ (infimum of any two elements), the Grothendieck group of $I(P,\KK)$ is also a ring, whose structure we compute and show that it is isomorphic to the semigroup algebra $\ZZ[P,\wedge]$.
 In particular, this provides a natural categorification of any commutative idempotent semigroup as a Grothendieck ring.